 A Guide to Repetitive Strain Injuries – How Much Compensation Can I Claim?

+By Daniel Archer.
+Last Updated 9th January 2023.
+This is our guide to making repetitive strain injury claims against your employer.
 Repetitive strain injuries are actually fairly common with on average one in fifty employees developing a repetitive strain injury (RSI).
-RSI is a general term for an injury that can affect the muscles, tendons and nerves, usually in the upper limbs, caused by carrying out an activity that is repetitive putting stress repeatedly on the same area resulting in injury.
+RSI is a general term for an injury that can affect the muscles, tendons and nerves.
+It usually affects the upper limbs and is caused by carrying out an activity that is repetitive putting stress repeatedly on the same area.
+This results in injury.

-Most RSI cases occur due to activities that are carried out whilst at work and left untreated it can become a serious chronic condition.
+Most RSI cases occur due to activities that are carried out whilst at work.
+If left untreated it can become a serious chronic condition.
 Employers have a duty of care to their employees to provide a safe working environment and to reduce the risk of injury.
-RSI employers responsibilities should include that they give their employees regular breaks from repetitive jobs in accordance with repetitive strain injury regulations to prevent the occurrence of an RSI and should carry out risk assessments to assess the likeliness of an RSI being sustained and implement ways in which to reduce the chance of developing this injury.
+Employers responsibilities include giving their employees regular breaks from repetitive jobs in accordance with repetitive strain injury regulations.
+This is to prevent the occurrence of an RSI.
+They should carry out risk assessments to assess the likeliness of an RSI being sustained and implement ways in which to reduce the chance of developing this injury.

-If you are suffering from RSI and are seeking to claim compensation, Legal Expert can help.
-Repetitive strain injury compensation claims can be quite tricky because it can be hard how to prove RSI complaints are due to your work and isn’t always straightforward.
+If you are suffering from RSI and are seeking to make repetitive strain injury claims against your employer, Legal Expert can help.
+Repetitive strain injury compensation claims can be quite tricky.
+It can be hard how to prove RSI complaints are due to your work and aren’t always straightforward.
 With our expert help, we can determine the factors that will back up your claim and so get the RSI compensation payouts you deserve.

 Select a Section